 - Dual Enrollment K-12 students may register for a maximum of 11.5 units for either spring or fall semester.

-All students may register for a maximum of 8 units for the summer and winter session.
+All students may register for a maximum of 8.0 units for the summer and winter sessions.

 Payment of Fees

-Students who receive a scholarship or who receive third party payment vouchers from agencies such as the Department of Rehabilitation, Department of Veterans Affairs, GAIN, Workforce Development, or other third party agencies must present their voucher to the Bursar’s Office for verification and processing.
+Students who receive a scholarship or receive third-party payment vouchers from agencies such as the Department of Rehabilitation, Department of Veterans Affairs, GAIN, Workforce Development, or other third party agencies must present their voucher to the Bursar’s Office for verification and processing.
 Verified vouchers will be treated as an acceptable form of payment.
 Students are responsible for processing their own vouchers.

-Payment plans, complete financial aid award letters and/ or CCPG fee waivers will also be treated as acceptable forms of payment.
-Students are responsible to submit applications and required documentation in a timely manner to ensure processing
+Payment plans, complete financial aid award letters, and/ or CCPG fee waivers will also be treated as acceptable forms of payment.
+Students are responsible for submitting applications and required documentation in a timely manner to ensure processing

-Refer to the Fees and Refunds section of the VVC website at VVC.edu
+For current information, refer to the Fees & Refunds section of the VVC website.

 Program Changes (Adding/Dropping)

 It is the student’s responsibility to complete the drop and/or add process.
-WebAdvisor Online registration is the method to use for adding or dropping classes.
+Navigate online registration is the method to use for adding or dropping classes.

-Students who want to add a class once classes have started, should do so as soon as possible (see authorization codes for more information).
+Students who want to add a class once classes have started should do so as soon as possible (see authorization codes for more information).
 The deadline to add a class is strictly enforced.
 Late adds will be considered for verifiable extenuating circumstances only.
-Students must be registered in class prior to census.
+Students must be registered in class before the census.

-If you are given permission to add a class by an instructor, an authorization code will be provided to you and you will register with your code using WebAdvisor.
+If you are permitted to add a class by an instructor, an authorization code will be provided to you, and you will register with your code in Navigate.

-Once classes begin, registration fees are due within 24 hours of adding a class.
+Once classes begin, registration fees are due within 24 hours of adding a course.